-We have shown that human social learning involves "program induction": Inferring the generative structure that gives rise to expert performance.
-In our experiments participants clearly learned more than what products are permissible (as in emulation), because their judgments and behaviors were also deeply influenced by viewing the expert's process (or "trace").
-And, they clearly learned more than a specific sequence of actions, because they readily generalized to novel sequences of actions.
-Our model predicted the precise form of generalization.
-Thus, based on the observation of a single expert sequence of actions, participants were able to infer the hidden generative logic underlying their expertise.
-This form of social learning is efficient, high-fidelity, and robust.
+We have proposed that key features of human social learning can be modelled as a kind of "program induction".
+Under this model, people infer and exploit the underlying causal structure that gives rise to expert performance by others.
+In our experiments participants clearly learned more than what products are permissible (i.e., more than emulation), because their judgments and behaviors were also deeply influenced by viewing the expert's process (or "trace").
+But, they also clearly learned more than a specific sequence of actions (i.e., more than imitation), because they readily generalized to novel sequences of actions.
+Our model, based on program induction, predicted the precise form of these generalizations.
+Thus, based on the observation of a single expert sequence of actions, participants were able to infer the hidden generative logic underlying the actor's expertise.
+Further, using simulations of this process, we showed that this form of social learning is efficient, high-fidelity, and robust.

-These results may help to explain why human social learners occasionally reproduce even useless actions performed by apparent experts (so-called "overimitation").
-This may not reflect blind imitation of actions, but rather a sophisticated (if sometimes misguided) attempt to infer a programmatic logic underlying these actions (Lyons, Young, & Keil, 2007).
+These results may help to explain why human learners occasionally reproduce even useless actions performed by apparent experts, which is sometimes called "overimitation".
+Overimitation may not reflect the blind imitation of actions, but rather a sophisticated (if sometimes misguided) attempt to infer a programmatic logic underlying these actions (Lyons, Young, & Keil, 2007).
 Experimental research suggests that great apes are much less prone to such overimitation (Tennie et al., 2006).
-An possibility is that apes are less likely to spontaneously interpret others actions as the product of abstract generative programs.
+An intriguing possibility is that apes are less likely to spontaneously interpret others' actions as the product of abstract generative programs.

-Additionally, social learning from program induction can be easily placed within a pedagogical framework, where teachers intentionally select better examples and learners interpret them as such (Shafto, Goodman, & Griffiths, 2014).
-For instance if one wants to teach that any necklace is allowable, they would wisely pick a necklace that has no repeated or symmetric structure, which rules out many alternative programs.
-This can generate additional efficiencies during social learning.
+Additionally, social learning by program induction can be integrated into a pedagogical framework, where teachers intentionally select better examples and learners interpret them as such (Csibra & Gergely, 2009; Shafto, Goodman, & Griffiths, 2014).
+For instance, if one wants to teach that any necklace is acceptable, they would wisely pick a necklace that has no repeated or symmetric structure.
+Pedagogical samples would help rule out many alternative programs and lead to more efficient social learning.